 But what has gone, has gone.
 Indeed, the best analogy for Twitter, for me remains the line from VMware's Chief Technologist @joebaguley – “Imagine you are in a giant bar...”.

 There's a deeper point here.
 When many organisations start dabbling in social engagement, they decide to be on Twitter without too much thought about the ramifications, as if buying a pencil is the key to becoming an artist.
 Sure, it helps but there's a bit more to it than that.

 When discussing such things with clients, I talk in terms of stakeholder engagement: key to making the most of social networking tools is first understanding the stakeholders – the people (inside and outside the organisation) that should be engaging, and second to understand the nature of each engagement.

 It will come as no surprise that I think of my own lists in terms of stakeholders: engaging without this understanding would be akin to wandering up to random strangers in the pub.

 Of course this is exactly what we sometimes do, at least on Twitter, as we “follow” strangers or chip in on conversations.
 At least with lists we have a mechanism to bound this effort – to continue the pub analogy, it’s like being able to create self-defined anterooms, each of which is a lot more controllable.

 Yes, Twitter can appear like a fire hydrant but, with a bit of forethought, lists go a long way towards minimising the problems this can create.

-Jon Collins (@jonno) is founder and principal advisor at Inter Orbis, set up to research the impact of technology on business, society and culture.
+About the author Jon Collins (@jonno) is founder and principal advisor at Inter Orbis, set up to research the impact of technology on business, society and culture.
 He has authored a number of books on technology and music, and is currently working on a fictionalised biography of the violinist, Paganini.